beans

 We already touched upon it, but yes, espresso should be at least a bit darker than regular beans.
 That is the tradition, and it’s also what most people prefer.

-I know it may sound vague, but my suggestion is to go for something that’s somewhere in the middle of the dark spectrum.
-This way you will get good results when drinking both lattes and flat whites, as well as single shot espresso.
-Beans can also be too dark and taste bitter and ashy.
+I know it may sound vague, but I suggest going for something in the middle of the dark spectrum.
+This way, you will get good results when drinking lattes, flat whites, and single shot espresso.

-How do you know if a given coffee is a dark roast?
-If the oil migrates to the outside of the bean, it means that it’s quite dark.
-If the beans have an almost shining surface, it’s considered a French or Italian style roast (aka really, really dark).
+Of course, beans can almost be too dark and taste bitter and ashy.
+How do you know if a given coffee is a very dark roast?
+If the oil migrates to the outside of the bean, it means that it’s pretty dark.
+If the beans have an almost shining surface, it’s considered a French or Italian roast (aka really dark).

 Keep an eye on roast date: Like all kinds of coffee, espresso is better when fresh.
-1 to 4 weeks after roast is usually the best period for espresso.
+1 to 4 weeks after roast is usually the ideal period for espresso.
 When shopping for coffee on Amazon, it’s always a good idea to pick the roaster as the ‘vendor’ – even though that might cost more in shipping.
 That way you’re certain to get freshly roasted beans

 Arabica vs. Robusta

-The arabica vs robusta debate can be quite heated and complicated.
+The arabica vs. robusta debate can be quite heated and complicated.

-Due to its bad publicity, I used to think that robusta was inferior to arabica no matter what but in recent years I have changed my opinion.
-It is possible to find quite a delicious robusta, however, it’s still a rarity.
+Due to its bad publicity, I used to think that robusta was inferior to arabica no matter what, but in recent years I have changed my opinion.
+It is possible to find quite a delicious robusta.
+However, it’s still a rarity.

 Unless you happen to know a green coffee buyer personally, you’re not likely to encounter this kind of coffee.
 For sure, you’ll never find it in your local supermarket.